-These teams are the company’s “eyes and ears” on the ground.
+The sales & support teams are the company’s “eyes and ears” on the ground.
 As such, they capture and communicate customer feedback and issues to be fixed.
 But they can also give the customer’s perspective on the new product and help capture demand, e.g. new feature introduction.
 It’s important to keep solid lines of communication between the Product and Sales functions.

 Environmental factors affecting product-driven companies

 Industry 4.0, or the Fourth Industrial Revolution7, is changing the way manufacturers plan and produce products.
 A major motivation is to produce products in the most efficient and effective way possible.

 Increasingly, product roadmap management software is playing an important role in products that have previously been hardware-only, such as refrigerators, or had nothing to do with technology, such as clothing.
 In fact, the global Internet of Things (IoT) market is expected to reach a value of USD 1.4 Trillion by 2026, up from USD 761 Billion in 2020 during the forecast period (2021-2026)8.
 More and more products now have chips in them that contain software or connect to software.
 Commonplace devices gather vast amounts of data, much of which can and should be used to make better decisions about future products a manufacturer will be investing in.
 Usage data and how the users interact with the product is essential information for product teams to decide which features need enhancements, and which should be deprecated or replaced.